 3. The הליכות עולם gives a similar answer to the Ramban but he states that sometimes they got more information then other times.
 Some gezera shavas had the words and the halacha and the place.
 Some had just the words, some had the words and the halacha.

-The bottom line is that the Gemara enunciates a very broad strong principle, however, in parctice this is contradicted all over the place and teh Rishonim/Acharonim need to give weak farfetched answers.
+The bottom line is that the Gemara enunciates a very broad strong principle, however, in parctice this is contradicted all over the place and the Rishonim/Acharonim need to give weak farfetched answers.
+What we see is that the mesora even on something as simple as gezera shavas is non-existent.